 تورستن بوتز- بورنشتاين ▪トルステン ボッツ-ボーンシュタイン ▪ 德思腾 博茨-博恩施坦

 Thorsten Botz-Bornstein is a philosopher working on continental philosophy, aesthetics, intercultural philosophy, and comparative philosophy.
-He holds a Maîtrise from the Sorbonne, a Ph.D. from Oxford University and a habilitation form the EHESS in Paris.
-He is Professor of Philosophy at the Gulf University for Science and Technology (GUST) in Kuwait and the director of the Global Studies Center (GSC).
+He holds a Maîtrise from the Sorbonne, a Ph.D. from Oxford University (1993) and a habilitation from the EHESS in Paris.
+He is Professor of Philosophy at the Gulf University for Science and Technology (GUST) in Kuwait, the director of the Global Studies Center (GSC), and the editor of the GSC Newsletter.
 He is Editor-in-Chief of the Brill book series “Film and Philosophy” and of the Online Dictionary of Intercultural Philosophy (ODIP).
 BOTZWANA is the official website of Thorsten Botz-Bornstein.

 I. Authored books: